grpc/grpc-go/Documentation/server-reflection-tutorial.md

 ## Enable Server Reflection

-### Enable server reflection in gRPC-go servers

 gRPC-go Server Reflection is implemented in package [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
 To enable server reflection, you need to import this package and register reflection service on your gRPC server.

-For example, to enable server reflection in `example/helloworld`, the change needed is:
+For example, to enable server reflection in `example/helloworld`, we need to make the following changes:

 ```diff
 --- a/examples/helloworld/greeter_server/main.go